 Amazon Puts Your Account At Risk Of Suspending For Every Minor Issue There Is

 Late Shipment Rate

-we were not aware of setting a handling time for our product listings on Amazon and therefore got a late shipment suspension warning.
-When you do not manually add a proper handling time for each product, Amazon by default, counts on you to ship out the product the same day, or the day after.
+we were not aware of setting a handling time for our product listings on Amazon, and therefore got a late shipment suspension warning.
+When you do not manually add a proper handling time for each product, Amazon by default, counts on you to ship out the product the day after.

 As you understand, it is most unlikely you will receive a tracking number of your order that fast when dropshipping.
 If you are using the Amazon FBA Program this is not an issue, but if you are using other sources to dropship from, it often takes 1 to 2 days to get a tracking number to add to your Amazon seller account, and with that, confirm the shipping.

 Amazon is all about the customer shopping experience, so they want you to ship as soon as possible, which is understandable.

 Next issue that put our seller account at risk of suspending again was a customer refund that we did not reject.
 First of all, we never received the notification about this A to Z claim and could not explain the situation, so Amazon granted the refund from not hearing back from us.

 Second, we had the misfortune not knowing how terrible long it takes for China Post to deliver an item.
 Our customer ran out of patience, hence why she demanded the refund.
 I do not blame her.

 However, this lead to the customer not only getting a refund, but also receiving the actual product later on.
 How could we stop the shipping when the item was almost at the customer’s door?
 There was no way.
 We just had to bite the sour apple from being beginners in eCommerce, and take this as a learning experience.

 Again, this put our account at risk because a refund is counted as, or equal with, a damaged product according to Amazon.
 When this happens and you are a new seller, this strikes your overall rating hard!